Mainframe-Style Channel Controllers for Modern Disaggregated Memory Systems: System design issues

+The physical \gls{mcc} complex consists of general-purpose processors (albeit not as powerful as mainframe channel controllers) and a set of supporting units: a fast scratchpad memory, a split-phrase copy engine between scratchpad and DRAM, and streaming interfaces to coherence through which the processor receives and responds to coherence messages.
+The scratchpad can be accessed locally in a single cycle.
+Between it and the DRAMs, data movement is performed through the copy engine under the instruction of the processor.
+The transfer can be initiated in one cycle and is asynchronous, allowing the \gls{cp} to hide the data movement latency with proper instruction scheduling.

-We now discuss issues in implementing hardware and software to support the \glspl{mcc} abstraction.
-A key implication of our abstraction is that it is fully virtual: there will be a fixed number of physical processors on a node for running \glspl{cp}, but an unbounded number of \glspl{mcc}, each of which is dedicated to an application.
-This imposes several requirements within the high-level architecture (\autoref{fig:architecture}).
+A key implication of our OS-centric abstraction is that it is fully virtual: there will be a fixed number of physical processors on a node for running \glspl{cp}, but an unbounded number of \glspl{mcc}, each of which is dedicated to an application.
+This imposes several requirements for the processor and the supporting system software.

-First, a physical processor on a far memory mode must \textbf{multiplex} a number of \glspl{mcc}, which also implies that it must perform \textbf{scheduling}.
+First, a physical processor on a far memory node must \textbf{multiplex} a number of \glspl{mcc}, which also implies that it must perform \textbf{scheduling}.
 Given that \glspl{cp} are specified at a high level, this scheduling need not be preemptive -- effectively the physical processor can cooperatively schedule \gls{cp} interpreters as \emph{coroutines} without sacrificing performance.
-While relatively simple scheduling might provide sufficient guarantees against starvation under load, we might consider more complex policies (such as weighted fair queueing for memory and interconnect access).
+While relatively simple scheduling might provide sufficient guarantees against starvation under load, we might consider more complex policies (such as weighted fair queuing for memory and interconnect access).

 In addition to multiplexing, \glspl{mcc} must provide \textbf{isolation and memory protection}.
 Effectively, this means that the physical processors on the far memory node must be kept up-to-date with the virtual address spaces of applications on the host CPU.
-At first sight, this would seem to introduce a high system overhead, but we make two observations.
-First, the entire address space need not be replicated on the channel controller, and restricting far memory to contiguous mappings further simplifies the metadata that must be kept consistent, effectively segmentation~\cite{Bensoussan:MulticsVM:1972,Chiueh:SegAndPaging:1999}.